Decorated christmas tree with gifts and star

 The best way to avoid receiving gifts you do not want?
 Create a christmas wishlist and share it with everyone.

-Your family and friends genuinely want to get you something you will love — help them out.
+Your family and friends genuinely want to get you something you will love, so help them out.
 Build a list with items across every price range, include a cash fund for bigger wishes, and share one link.
 Nobody ends up with three identical candle sets and no gift receipt.
 Everyone wins.

-Create your free Christmas wishlist on Ouish — add items from any store, include cash gift options, and share one simple link with everyone on your list.
+Create your free Christmas wishlist on Ouish, or start from our dedicated Christmas wishlist page.
+Add items from any store, include cash gift options, and share one simple link with everyone on your list.

 christmas wishlist ideaschristmas wishlistchristmas wishlist templateholiday giftsgift ideas